snu-dbs/prevision/README.md

 If you have any questions about it, please contact us (maybe through chairs).
 We will be happy to hear that and respond to you joyfully.

+You can download a zipped repository at [this link](https://drive.google.com/file/d/1MQEiUxIQlCxkr2HsvjyF3WbuaVaGulf9/view?usp=sharing).

 Please note that this repository is using a lot of dependencies that may contain explicit author names or institutions.
 However, our names are not included in any of those.